Definition – 7 MIN READ | 03-03-2020

 Two types of route optimisation software

 Route optimisation software can be used for studies or on daily basis.
+The use defines the type of software.
 It can be:

-What is the use of strategical route optimisation software?
+What is the use of the strategical route optimisation software

-Strategical route optimisation software is used for specific studies.
-The expected result is to know which warehouses must be implement in the area and where agencies should be located regarding the location of customers.
+The strategical route optimisation software is used for specific studies.
+The expected result is to know which warehouses must be implemented in the area and where agencies should be located regarding the location of customers.
 Therefore, it involves carrying out several simulations using the software.

 These types of applications are usually exhaustive.
 Nevertheless, it requires experts to configure them.
 Therefore, the use of this software is occasional for professionals.
 Acquiring such a solution is not necessary.